 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Ardmore, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
-19.9% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 95.2% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+22.0% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 95.7% of U.S. neighborhoods.

 The neighbors in the neighborhood in Ardmore are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 70.4% of U.S. neighborhoods.
-In addition, 9.4% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 52.3% of America's neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 61.1% of U.S. neighborhoods.
+With 11.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 53.9% of U.S. neighborhoods.

-In the neighborhood, 36.6% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 30.7% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (16.6%), and 15.0% in clerical, assistant, and tech support occupations.
+In the neighborhood, 30.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 29.6% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (23.8%), and 16.1% in clerical, assistant, and tech support occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.